Nazareth Travel Guide: One Day Itinerary & Top Historical Sites

 By far one of the most beautiful hostels I’ve ever stayed in, Fauzi Azar Inn is situated in a quiet alley of Old Town and along the Jesus Trail.
 The two-century old former Arab mansion, was converted to a guesthouse in 2005 with both private and dorm styled rooms.

-They also offered free breakfast for guests and had delicious cake up for grabs sitting in the kitchen throughout the day.
+They also offered free breakfast for guests and had delicious cake up for grabs in the kitchen throughout the day.

-Have I convinced you to make the trek up to northern Israel to check out the historical sites of Nazareth?
+So have I convinced you to make the trek up to northern Israel to check out the historical sites of Nazareth?
 As always, if you have any questions about my travel guide to Nazareth, drop them in the comments below!

 Nazareth Travel Guide & Itinerary

 Join the Walrus Email List

 Stay up to date with all the shenanigans along the way.